ArunJ03/Mobile-Application-Development/gallerycontrol/README.md

 ## PROGRAM:
 ```
 /*
-Program to print the text “GalleryControl”.
+Program to print the text “optionmenu”.
 Developed by: Arun J
 Registration Number: 212221040017
 */